 When the Hardware Isn’t There

-Even with these caveats, the broader point still stands: modern lighting hardware is more capable than it used to be, and regional differences often come down to software choices rather than fundamental design constraints.
+Even with these caveats, the larger point still stands: modern lighting hardware is more capable than it used to be, and country or region differences often come down to software choices rather than fundamental design constraints.
 On cars where the hardware is present, the ability to show amber often exists physically.
 The module just follows whatever regional coding the car is assigned at the factory.

 Where Software Could Still Help